sudorook/snippets/pacman.md

-1. What package owns a command:
+1. What program implements a command:

 ```
 pacman -Qo <command>